Unsaturated Hydraulic Conductivity Models Based on Truncated Lognormal Pore-size Distributions: Theory

-To incorporate the lower-tail truncation of \citet{brutsaert1966} into the distribution of \citet{kosugi1994}, we introduce the random variable $\hat{R}_e$ defined by \begin{linenomath*} \end{linenomath*} which can be shown to yield the following lognormal PDF for capillary pressure head, \begin{linenomath*} \end{linenomath*} for all $h \in [h_c, h_\mathrm{max}]$ where $u=(1/h-1/h_\mathrm{max})^{-1}-h_c$ and $h_\mathrm{max}=\kappa /r_0$ is the pressure head associated with the smallest undrainable pores in the medium corresponding to the physical boundary on pore radius.
+for all $h \in [h_c, h_\mathrm{max}]$ where $u=(1/h-1/h_\mathrm{max})^{-1}-h_c$ and $h_\mathrm{max}=\kappa /r_0$ is the pressure head associated with the smallest undrainable pores.
 Figure \ref{fig:logn_densityz} shows the three lognormal PDFs for capillary pressure head: the classical (non-truncated) lognormal distribution, the upper-truncated lognormal distribution (\ref{eqn:lognH_proposed}), and the doubly truncated lognormal distribution (\ref{eqn:lognH_proposed2}).
-It can be seen in the figure the model of \citet{kosugi1994} departs from the classical lognormal distribution only at small head values (large pore radii) whereas the proposed four-parameter distribution departs from the classical distribution at both the lower and upper limbs of the function.
+It can be seen the three-parameter model of \citet{kosugi1994} departs from the classical lognormal distribution only at small head values (large pore radii) whereas the proposed four-parameter distribution departs from the classical distribution at both the lower and upper limbs of the function.
+The four-parameter model can be considered most physically realistic, while the two- and three-parameter models are simplifications.
+For some soils the simplified PDFs may be adequate.